infinum/frontend-handbook/JavaScript/Style guide.md

 ## [Commas](#commas)

-Use additional trailing comma.
+Use an additional trailing comma.
 This leads to cleaner git diffs.
-Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don't have to worry about the trailing comma problem in legacy browsers.
+Also, transpilers like Babel will remove the additional trailing comma in the transpiled code, which means you don't have to worry about the trailing comma problem in legacy browsers.

 ```js
 // bad - git diff without trailing comma